hmvyp/thicket/docs/readme.txt

 │   │     ../importedB/src_all
 │   │
 │   │
-│   └── src_all  ◄◄◄ This is a materialized mountpoint itself
+│   └── src_all  ◄◄◄ This is the materialized mountpoint itself
 │       │
 │       ├── a -> ../src/a
 │       ├── b -> ../src/b